ideoxan/koala/README.md

 ## Release schedule
 The release schedule for Koala is simple.
 The `main` branch is considered the bleeding edge of the release cycle and includes all changes to the codebase.
 These changes are then individually reviewed and pushed to the `prod` branch every month which is then synced with the [main repository](https://github.com/ideoxan/ideoxan).

+## Running
+In it's current state, the editor can not be run as a standalone program or website.
+It relies on input from the server, and therefore can not run without it.
+If you'd like to run the editor, visit the [main repo](https://github.com/ideoxan/ideoxan).

+*However, if you'd like to try and port this to electron/nwjs, you are more than welcome to open a PR or contact us*
 ## Contributing
 If you would like to contribute to this project, please read the [Contributing Guidelines](https://github.com/ideoxan/contributing)!